 In the Admiral's office, and after watching the news, Rol thanked the Admiral for the uniforms and hospitality, but said they needed to return to the ship.
 The Admiral offered to give them a ride in his staff car, and Rol accepted that.
 As they rode, Rol, Emkir and the Admiral talked about the last time this sort of thing happened.
 Admiral Uuela said was in the weeks just before the Zhodani 40th fleet jumped in-system during the war.
 The officers talked about that battle and the campaign that followed, crushing the Zhodani war machine.
 During that action, Uuela had been a Flag Admiral, leading a fleet element during the battle.
 They talked about the roles they played, and were playing, in current events.
 Admiral Uuela pushed for Rol to re-enlist, but Rol let him down gently saying he didn't see that as his path forward.
 Even despite the dangling of a promotion to full Colonel.

 Despite recent events, and not saying so, Rol firmly didn't feel a return to the military as the best move.
 As Rol and Emkir rolled into the berth, the officers saw a heavy station security presence.
 The vehicle was stopped for credentials, as no risks were taken.
 Once Rol and Emkir stepped from the car, Emkir surveyed the berth area in anticipation of receiving interview bids the next day.
-As he scanned the bay, Emkir realized there was no secure method to pass the hard copies he'd requested through the steel and transplex barrier.
+Scanning the bay as they arrived, Emkir realized they had no secure method to pass the hard copies he'd requested through the steel and transplex barrier.
 Just an 'open and close' door.
 The Admiral realized that, with the day ending soon, they needed to fix that.